 Now Antec has released the fleet.
 These cases are mid-to-high end gaming cases that fit somewhere between the 900 and the Skeleton.
 These are true enclosures, but they also have a lot of open space and features that make it easy to quickly swap out parts.

 The DF-85 is the flagship.
 It is meant to go toe-to-toe with cases such as the Silverstone Raven series and the Coolermaster HAF series.
 It is priced in the same bracket, with retailers generally selling it for between $150 and $200.
 It has some stiff competition, to be sure – so how does this new Antec fare?

-Design and Build Quality
+Design and Build Quality (4 out of 5)